rydmike/flex_color_scheme/README.md

 it to look, rather than defining constant color values that you apply directly to widget color properties.

-If you tried the previous examples on a device, you might have noticed that the system navigation bar on Android devices does not always change.
+If you tried the previous examples on an Android device, you might have noticed that the system navigation bar on Android devices does not change.
 It is not themed to have matching background or theme mode that matches the active application theme as it changes.
 This example shows how it can be fixed and that the used method remain in effect when opening a subpage.